josev2046/dokumenta.video/README.md

 # DOKUMENTA.VIDEO // AV Archive Systems

-#Audio Visual Preservation, #Open Access, #Accessibility and #AI
+*#AudioVisualPreservation #OpenAccess #Accessibility #AppliedAI*

-Welcome to the repository for **[dokumenta.video](https://dokumenta.video)**, the digital presence for a multidisciplinary R&D lab focused on audiovisual preservation, open access, and applied artificial intelligence.
+Welcome to the repository for **[dokumenta.video](https://dokumenta.video)**, a multidisciplinary research and development initiative focused on audiovisual preservation, open access, and applied artificial intelligence.

-It serves as both a portfolio and a contact portal for consulting services at the intersection of traditional media preservation and modern cognitive computing (Computer Vision, Speech Recognition, and NLU).
+This project explores the intersection of traditional media heritage and modern cognitive computing (Computer Vision, Speech Recognition, and Natural Language Understanding).
+It acts as a central hub for documenting methodologies, academic outreach, and practical approaches to transforming unstructured legacy media into discoverable, structured data.

 ---